Labeeb1234/px4_drone/README.md

 ### Required Dependencies

-- Install ubuntu mate (ver:22.04) a mimimal ubuntu desktop type OS optimized for raspi
+- Install ubuntu mate (version: 22.04) a mimimal ubuntu desktop type OS optimized for raspi
 - For Mavlink installation refer [this](https://mavlink.io/en/getting_started/installation.html); I used the C library (mavlink 2 version) for testing and understanding but there are versions of mavlink framwork for many other languages too check the doc.
 For mavlink2_c use this [doc](https://github.com/mavlink/c_uart_interface_example/blob/master/autopilot_interface.cpp#L596) to learning about the APIs
 - Install ROS2-Humble (follow doc) same steps work for ARM64 systems too.